alexandrainst/fresco-stat/README.md

 ```
 in the root directory of the [demo](demo) folder.
 To run a demo, execute eg.
 ```
-java -jar target/survival-jar-with-dependencies.jar 1
+java -jar target/survival-jar-with-dependencies.jar 1 localhost
-java -jar target/survival-jar-with-dependencies.jar 2
+java -jar target/survival-jar-with-dependencies.jar 2 localhost
 ```
 in two separate terminals and change the name of the jar to the desired demo.
+If running on two
+different machines, replace localhost with the IP-address of the other machine.

 There are currently three demos.
 The command line arguments above runs a demo of survival analysis
 using Cox-regression where each party has the data of a patient group, and where the regression
 estimates the difference in death rate between the two groups.

-There is also an example of linear regression on a vertical sharing of a data set of house prices where
+There is also an example of linear regression on a vertical sharing of a data set of average masses for women as a function
-one party knows the price of a house, and the other knows some details about the house such as size
-and distance to the nearest metro station.
+of their height in a sample of American women of age 30–39 taken from <a href="https://en.wikipedia.org/wiki/Simple_linear_regression">Wikipedia</a>.

 The third demo is a demo of extracting a <i>k</i>-anonymous dataset from a distributed dataset.
 Here, '
 the famous adult data set is used.
 In this demo, one party knows some details about the individuals